CE-Timmer/SpotifyDock/README.md

 - DockBridge mode is the preferred setup for rich synced lyrics behavior
 - Backup mode exists for resilience and simpler standalone playback support
-- Original Spicy Lyrics should remain separate from DockBridge
+- Original Spicy Lyrics is optional and can run separately beside DockBridge
 - `dockbridge.js` should be treated as a sidecar extension, not a replacement renderer

 ## Troubleshooting